Alluxio/alluxio/docs/en/advanced/Alluxio-Storage-Management.md

 If there is data within the local filesystem, the [command `copyFromLocal`]({{site.baseurl}}{% link en/advanced/Command-Line-Interface.md %}#copyfromlocal) which can be used to load data into Alluxio storage, but will not persist the data to a UFS.
-Manually loading data is not recommended as Alluxio will automatically load data into the Alluxio cache when a file is used frequently.
+However, setting the write type will also control whether or not data will be written to the UFS or not.
+The `MUST_CACHE` write type will _not_ persist data to a UFS while `CACHE` and `CACHE_THROUGH` will.
+Manually loading data is not recommended as Alluxio will automatically load data into the Alluxio cache when a file is used even once.

 ### Persisting Data in Alluxio

-[The `alluxio fs persist`]({{site.baseurl}}{% link en/advanced/Command-Line-Interface.md %}#persist) command allows a user to push data from the Alluxio cache to to a UFS.
+[The `alluxio fs persist`]({{site.baseurl}}{% link en/advanced/Command-Line-Interface.md %}#persist) command allows a user to push data from the Alluxio cache to a UFS.

 ```bash
 $ ./bin/alluxio fs persist ${PATH_TO_FILE}